bmuschko/cks-crash-course/exercises/12-audit-logging/instructions.md

 # Exercise 12

 The DevOps team you are working on decides to keep track of the events occurring in your Kubernetes cluster.
-In your role as an administrator, you are tasked to configure audit logging for specific events.
+You have been tasked to configure audit logging for specific events.

 > **_NOTE:_** If you do not have a Linux-based cluster available, you can start one up with Vagrant and VirtualBox.
 You can find guidance in the file [vagrant-setup.md](../common/vagrant-setup.md).